aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-jpeg/_index.md

 ### **Example 2.** Convert HTML from the local file system to JPEG with explicitly specified options and save to the storage

-The example below shows how to convert an HTML file from the local file system to  [JPEG](https://docs.fileformat.com/image/jpeg/) with explicitly specified options and save the result to the cloud storage.
+The example below shows how to convert an HTML file from the local file system to  {{%JPEG%}} with explicitly specified options and save the result to the cloud storage.

 For conversion, we use methods of the **ConverterBuilder** class: **FromLocalFile**(`inputPath`), **To**(`ConversionOptions`) and **SaveToStorage**(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.
 The **Convert**(`ConverterBuilder builder`) overloaded method applies the builder style setup of the conversion parameters using ConverterBuilder class.